aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

     ```

 5. Close the notebook after all cells run without any error.
 Your data
-    is now available in OpenSearch.
-The following screenshot shows the
-    count of documents in the `llm_apps_workshop_embeddings` index
-    created in OpenSearch.
-Type the following URL in your browser’s
+    is now available in OpenSearch Service.
+Enter the following URL in
-    address bar to get a count of documents in the
+    your browser’s address bar to get a count of documents in the
     `llm_apps_workshop_embeddings` index.
-Use the OpenSearch domain
+Use the OpenSearch Service
-    endpoint from the cloud formation stack outputs in the URL below.
+    domain endpoint from the CloudFormation stack outputs in the URL
+    below.

         https://your-opensearch-domina-endpoint/llm_apps_workshop_embeddings/_count

-    The browser window should show an output similar to the one below.
+    The browser window should show an output similar to the following.
     This output shows that 5,667 documents were ingested into the
     `llm_apps_workshop_embeddings` index.
     `{"count":5667,"_shards":{"total":5,"successful":5,"skipped":0,"failed":0}}`

-### Run the Streamlit application in SageMaker Studio
+### Run the Streamlit application in Studio

-We are now ready to run the Streamlit web application for our question
+Now we’re ready to run the Streamlit web application for our question
 answering bot.
 This application allows the user to ask a question and
 then fetches the answer via the `/llm/rag` REST API endpoint provided by
 the Lambda function.

-SagMaker Studio provides a convenient platform to host the Streamlit web
+Studio provides a convenient platform to host the Streamlit web
 application.
 The following steps describes how to run the Streamlit app
-on SageMaker Studio.
-Alternatively, you could also follow the same
+on Studio.
+Alternatively, you could also follow the same procedure to
-procedure to run the app on your laptop.
+run the app on your laptop.

-1. Open SageMaker Studio and then open a new Terminal.
+1. Open Studio and then open a new terminal.

-2. Run the following commands on the Terminal.
-These commands clone the
+2. Run the following commands on the terminal to clone the code
-    code repository for this blog and install the Python packages needed
+    repository for this post and install the Python packages needed by
-    by the application.
+    the application:

     ``` bash
     git clone https://github.com/aws-samples/llm-apps-workshop